OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 - Transforming and representing data in multiple formats.
 - Sharing data with other users.

-Many of the OADA endpoints are actually just resources with a valid resource ids.
-That is they can be directly accessed with a `/resources/{resourceId}` URI.
+Many of the OADA endpoints are actually just resources with valid resource ids.
+That is, they can be directly accessed with a `/resources/{resourceId}` URI.
 They are only given special names within the API to make it easier and allow automatic discovery of the available data.